PeterCamilleri/CX16/docs/vm_layouts.md

 ram.

 Complications here are the task of getting the required code into the required bank of flash memory.
 Would the bank of flash be static or dynamic?
-In would case we have to search through the banks looking for the correct one?
+In which case we have to search through the banks looking for the correct one?
 Currently all of this is solidly TBD.